Whether You’re Golden, Invisible, or a Scapegoat, it’s All About Control

 There’s a particularly dysfunctional family dynamic in which one of the children becomes “idealized,” the clear parental favorite, known as the “Golden Child,” and the other children take turns being devalued and blamed.
 They’re known as “Invisible Children” and the “Scapegoats” (Streep 2017).
 A narcissist-mom controls these roles.

 The roles of the Golden Child, Invisible Child, and Scapegoat are flexible.
-Any part can be assigned to any child at any time, depending on the mother’s mood.
+Any role can be assigned to any child at any time, depending on the mother’s mood.
 It’s a “crazy-making” situation because the mom has the unchallenged power to change the entire family dynamic quickly and unpredictably.
 For those of us in this position, it catches us unaware and unprepared.

 The Golden Child: The Golden Child’s role is to bring positive attention to the mother and the family.
 They are the favorite, and as such, may have a special status and receive more attention and praise.
 They’re the ones that get bragged about.
 They make the narcissistic mom look great as a mother.
 Even so, she will always take some credit for their accomplishments.
 When they walk into the room, mom’s focus is on them.
 Golden Children may grow up to be adults who are compulsive overachievers or perfectionists who feel a loss of identity and have low self-esteem.